 Ghrelin is a hormone that is produced and released mainly by the stomach with small amounts also released by the small intestine, pancreas, and brain.
 Ghrelin has numerous functions.
 It is termed the ‘hunger hormone‘ because it stimulates appetite, increases food intake and promotes fat storage.
-Hi I’m Ghrelin, I’m not very exciting I work in the Pancreas, small intestine and I’m supervised overall by the Gut.
+How woudl Ghrelin introduce itself?
+Hi I’m Ghrelin, I don’t think I’m very excited, however, I work in the Pancreas, and small intestine, and I’m supervised overall by the Gut.
 I don’t get out much!

 How do these two work together?

-Poorly if you don’t practise my 10 Balance hints.
+Poorly if you don’t practice my 10 Balance hints.
 I’ve got to ask you a question first, then I’ll follow on with the answer that you have been searching for.